AlenaDrokina/Matcher/README.md

 Run `npm start` in project directory to start the Express server on port 5000

 In another terminal, do `cd my-express-app` and run `npm start` to start the client in development mode with hot reloading in port 3000.

+# tech used

+React
+React Router
+HTML
+CSS
+JavaScript

+# Api

+From the movie database